AmirNiknam/demorepo/Readme.md

+# Create Readme File
-#This is Readme file created in github directly
+This file has been created in github